 According to code, it is unlawful to discharge a firearm within or into the limits of any municipality (ARS 13-3107) unless you are more than one mile from any occupied structure as defined in section ARS 13-3101.
 An “occupied structure” is legally defined as any building, object, vehicle, watercraft, aircraft or place with sides and a floor that is separately securable from any other structure attached to it, that is used for lodging, business, transportation, recreation or storage, and in which one or more human beings either are or are likely to be present or so near as to be in equivalent danger at the time the discharge of a firearm occurs.
 Furthermore, “occupied structure” includes any dwelling house, whether occupied, unoccupied or vacant.

-To learn more about hunting schedules, rules, regulations and licensing, please visit the Arizona Department of Game and Fish.
+To learn more about hunting schedules, rules, regulations and licensing, please visit Arizona Game and Fish.

 Discharging a Firearm: Let's Look at the Law